brunotimm/Aprendendo-R/Súmario/README.md

-# Índice das aulas
+# Índice

-Material referente a cada aula dada e que aborda um (ou mais) aspecto do R
+Material referente a cada conteúdo do R dado o seu segmento

 ## Tópicos